fruit-testbed/p2p-update/puppet-items/setup.md

 ## Setting up Wordpress using Puppet

+This requires Puppet version >=4.7.1. **Warning**: Since default linux repositories do not have the latest version of Puppet, so please visit [Puppet](https://docs.puppet.com/puppet/) on how to get it.

 To install Puppet and its required modules:
 - Install Puppet: `$sudo apt-get install puppet`
 - Install PuppetLabs Apache module: `$sudo puppet module install puppetlabs-apache`